- Some Victorians are eligible for public dental care services, and some people receive priority access to those services.

 The following people have priority access to public dental services:

 - Aboriginal and Torres Strait Islander people

-- People registered with mental health and disability services, who have a letter of recommendation from their case manager or a special developmental school.
+- people registered with mental health or disability services, who have a letter of recommendation from their case manager or a special developmental school.